 What is happening to me?
 I’ve never been a jewelry girl.
 Just cameras.
 Now I’m falling in love with pieces I can’t afford unless I win the lottery!
 I asked one of my girlfriends if she thought this necklace would go with blue jeans?
 “Yes,” she said.
 “It will go great with blue jeans and a bodyguard.”

 A couple of years ago I introduced the women to one another, and last week, we all got together and trooped from one end of the city to the other, attended a private trunk show, shopped for purses and jewelry, ate fabulous food, and speculated about whether the guy at the next table was really Harry Styles.
-But least you think we have superficial relationships, our conversations are deep and meaningful.
+But lest you think we have superficial relationships, our conversations are deep and meaningful.
 More importantly, we’re supportive of one another.

 They don’t know it, but they’re the ones I would call to help me drag the corpse across the floor, and I hope they would call me to do the same thing.